golostos/db-course-helper/README.md

 -- First transaction
 START TRANSACTION;
 SELECT * FROM counter;
-SELECT value FROM counter into @value;
+SELECT value FROM counter into @value FOR UPDATE;
 UPDATE counter SET value = @value + 1;
 SELECT * FROM counter;
   -- Second transaction